mindspore-ai/docs/docs/mindformers/docs/source_en/function/distributed_parallel.md

 Parameter Descriptions:

 - use_attn_mask_compression: Whether to mask the Score matrix in Self-Attention, default is False, it is recommended to turn it on to reduce the video memory usage in Ulysses sequence parallel scheme.
 - enable_alltoall: Generate alltoall communication operator, default is False, when the parameter is not enabled, it will be replaced by a combination of other operators such as allgather.
-See MindSpore `set_auto_parallel_context` [interface documentation] (https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.set_auto_parallel_context.html).
+See MindSpore `set_auto_parallel_context` [interface documentation](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.set_auto_parallel_context.html).
 We expect to be able to directly input allto_all communication operators when we enable the Ulysses scenario, so we turn this configuration item on.
 - context_parallel_algo: Set to `ulysses_cp` to enable Ulysses sequence parallelism.

 For configuration method of distributed parallel parameters, refer to the contents of the Parallel Configuration section in [MindSpore Transformers configuration description](https://www.mindspore.cn/mindformers/docs/en/dev/appendix/conf_files.html).